runlikeforrestgump/emacs/README.md

   C-x 1<br>
   M-x delete-other-windows</dfn></dt>
   <dd>
-<p>Delete all the windows (but not their buffers) in the selected frame except the selected window.</p>
+<p>Delete all the windows (but not their buffers) in the selected frame except for the selected window.</p>

 <p>You cannot use the command while in the minibuffer.</p>
   </dd>